krowdel/blog/README.md

 # blog
-Blog module with support for tags and categories.
-Written in PHP and JS
+Polish-language blog module with support for tags and categories.
+Created using PHP and JS.